leakless21/omoai/README.md

 2.  **VAD (Optional)**: `silero-vad` or `webrtcvad` splits the audio into speech segments.
 3.  **ASR**: Transcribes the audio with ChunkFormer, producing a raw transcript with segment-level timestamps.
 4.  **Alignment**: A wav2vec2 model is used to generate word-level timestamps.
-5.  **Post-processing**: An LLM adds punctuation and generates a summary.
+5.  **Post-processing**: An LLM adds punctuation, generates a summary, and extracts timestamped key topics.

 For a more detailed explanation of the architecture, see the [Architecture Documentation](docs/ARCHITECTURE.md).